Academies and Additional Opportunities

 Academies

-Callywith College is committed to providing an environment where students can grow and develop.
-In addition to our Sport Academies, we offer a wide range of free physical activities across the College through our Callywith Active Health, Wellbeing & Sport programme.
+Callywith College is committed to providing an environment where students can grow and develop by offering a wide range of free physical activities across the College through our Callywith Active student programme.

 The menu of opportunities is fully inclusive and has been established for all students to access regardless of their ability, previous experiences and goals.
-The programme is provided to support positive mental health and physical wellbeing, and to help create healthy active life styles.
+The programme is provided to support positive mental health and wellbeing, and to help create healthy active lifestyles.

-In addition to your course and as part of your timetable, you can choose from a range of activities that form our Study Plus programme.
-Study Plus activities are offered throughout the week.
+In addition to your course and as part of your timetable, you can choose from a range of enrichment opportunities that are offered throughout the week.
 As well as adding to your CV or university application, these can give you a break from your studies and enable you to meet people from other courses.

 You can follow an activity that complements your existing study or use it to discover something entirely new.
-There are many activities you can chose from including photography, college magazine, languages and Extended Project Qualification (EPQ) plus the opportunity to gain work experience.
-If we don’t offer an activity that interests you, let us know and we’ll see if we can add it to the Study Plus programme.
+There are many activities you can chose from including Extended Project Qualification (EPQ), Art for Wellbeing, Culture Cafe and Creative Writing, multiple support groups, plus the opportunity to gain work experience.
+If we don’t offer an activity that interests you, let us know and we’ll see if we can add it to our enrichment opportunities offer.

 Extended Project Qualification (EPQ)

-The Extended Project Qualification (EPQ) is a unique opportunity to gain a qualification while studying a topic entirely of your own choosing.
-Not only is it equivalent to half an A Level and up to 28 UCAS points, it enhances university, apprenticeship and job applications by developing a range of functional and transferable skills, and allowing you to demonstrate passion for your career path.
-Pursuing an area in which you have a genuine interest also means you are likely to enjoy it and do well.
+The Extended Project Qualification (EPQ) is a great way to enhance your CV whilst studying at Callywith.
+It provides a unique opportunity to gain a qualification while studying a topic entirely of your own choice.
+Equivalent to half an A Level, it enhances university, apprenticeship and job applications by allowing you to demonstrate passion for your career path and developing a range of functional and transferable skills.

 You will choose a topic that significantly extends your knowledge in your other subject(s), or one based on personal interests.
 With the help of a dedicated supervisor, you will identify a focused title and aims then plan, research and carry out your project.
 Expect to become an expert in your chosen field!

-The outcome may be a 5000 word report or an ‘artefact’ (a practical outcome) with a 1000 word report, which you can again tailor to your interests and strengths.
+The outcome may be a 5000-word report or an artefact (a practical outcome) with a 1000+ word report, which you can tailor to your strengths.
 Additionally, you will provide evidence of your process and deliver a presentation.

-Though the focus is on independent learning, you will have contact with your supervisor for about four hours per week.
-This allows you to access one-to-one support as well as a taught element of relevant skills.
-Not only will these benefit your project and post-16 studies, they are highly sought after by employers and universities, helping you to stand out.
-Read more about the Extended Project Qualification here
+Though the focus is on independent learning, you will be supported by your supervisor through regular one-to-ones and taught lessons where core skills are delivered.
+Not only will these benefit your project and other A Levels, but they are also highly sought after by employers and universities, really helping you to stand out.
+Read more about the Extended Project Qualification here.

 Duke of Edinburgh